DFOS CLI

 # grant read access

-dfos content grant <contentId> <did> --read
+dfos credential grant <contentId> <did> --read

 # grant write access (allows extending the content chain)

-dfos content grant <contentId> <did> --write
+dfos credential grant <contentId> <did> --write

 # with custom TTL